 Photographic evidence of Shin Yang plywood at the new Tokyo Olympic Stadium site.
 Each photo is available here: www.dropbox.com/sh/vueswuywbgrkwoh/AABj5F35SVM11iKLebwAiOcga?dl=0

 (a) Construction site of the new Tokyo Olympic National Stadium.
 Red circle indicates Shin Yang marking.

-(c) Image of Shin Yang plywood available in public domain shows similar “SY e-panel” marking.
+(c) Image of Shin Yang plywood available in public domain, taken from a source unaffiliated with the Tokyo Olympic stadium, shows more defined “SY e-panel” marking.